Iristel: Operations

-Iristel operates a telecommunications network with multiple Points of Presence (PoPs) across Canada, supporting voice and data services for businesses and consumers.
-The company provides Voice over IP (VoIP) infrastructure, including wholesale voice services, enterprise telephony, and residential communication solutions.
+Iristel operates a telecommunications network with multiple PoPs across Canada, supporting voice and data services for businesses and consumers.
+The company provides VoIP infrastructure, including wholesale voice services, enterprise telephony, and residential communication solutions.

 Through its subsidiary Ice Wireless, Iristel provides telecommunications services in northern Canada, including the Yukon, Northwest Territories, and Nunavut.
 Ice Wireless operates a 4G/LTE network and offers broadband internet in these regions.

 Internationally, Iristel operates in over 70 countries, offering services such as global voice termination, international Direct Inward Dialing (DID) numbers, and Mobile Virtual Network Operator (MVNO) solutions.
 The company maintains interconnections with multiple Tier 1 carriers.

 Iristel provides core telecommunications services while also specializing in VoIP security and cloud-based communications.

-Advocacy and regulatory activity

-Iristel has participated in regulatory discussions concerning the Canadian telecommunications industry.
-The company advocates for fair competition and equitable access to spectrum and infrastructure.
-It claims to have implemented measures to address telecom fraud, such as combating illegal robocalls and adopting call authentication protocols.

-Disputes

-Iristel has been involved in disputes with larger Canadian telecom providers regarding network access and traffic routing.
-These conflicts highlight broader challenges faced by smaller telecom companies in competing with industry incumbents.

 Dispute with Telus

 In 2018, Iristel and Telus were involved in a dispute regarding call routing to Iristel's Ice Wireless customers.
-Iristel accused Telus of blocking calls, while Telus alleged that Iristel engaged in traffic stimulation using Northern Canada's 867 area code.
+Iristel accused Telus of blocking calls, while Telus alleged that Iristel engaged in traffic simulation using Northern Canada's 867 area code.
 The Canadian Radio-television and Telecommunications Commission (CRTC) ruled that both companies had engaged in improper practices.
 The CRTC determined that Iristel gained an undue advantage through its practices, while Telus was found to have unjustly discriminated against Iristel by limiting call capacity.
 As a result, the CRTC reduced Iristel's termination rate and sought public input on potential penalties for both companies.

-Legal battle with CRA
+Tax fraud controversy

+An article by the CBC states that "In early 2020, the Canada Revenue Agency came to believe it had made a $63-million mistake."
+The CRA alleged that Iristel was part of a carousel scheme—a tax scam in which participants pass goods around in a circle of companies, failing to pay sales tax when the goods are imported but collecting a tax refund on the export.
+This scheme was revealed by a Fifth Estate report.

-Iris Technologies Inc. (Iristel) filed a $250-million lawsuit in Federal Court against the Canada Revenue Agency (CRA) and four of its agents, alleging misrepresentation, misfeasance in public office, abuse of process, and negligence.
-The telecommunications provider claimed the CRA has engaged in "persistent, cat-and-mouse obfuscation and delay" over the past two years, withholding over $80 million in GST refunds.
-Iristel argued that the CRA's actions were unlawful and harmful to economic growth.
-CEO Samer Bishay accused the CRA of stifling competition in the wireless market and contributing to high wireless fees in Canada.
-The Statement of Claim alleged that the CRA deliberately withheld information, prolonged the audit process, and misused its powers to harm Iristel.
-The company also claimed that the actions of certain CRA agents were motivated by self-interest and done in bad faith, further damaging Iristel's reputation and denying the company access to justice.
+In 2022, Iris Technologies Inc. (Iristel) filed a $250-million lawsuit in Federal Court against the Canada Revenue Agency (CRA) and four of its agents, alleging misrepresentation, misfeasance in public office, abuse of process, and negligence.